5 min read

 npm install

-# Or just download the scanner file to your project
+Or download just the scanner file to your existing project:

 curl -o dependency-scanner.js https://raw.githubusercontent.com/cyberdesserts/npm-scanner/main/weather-cli-test/dependency-scanner.js